YaleDHLab/dhlab-site/_news/2016-11-18-apply-for-a-training-scholarship.md

 spotlight: false
 image_layout: simple
 teaser: |
-  "Training Scholarships for 2017 Interested in learning how to build a database or code with R?
+  Training Scholarships for 2017 Interested in learning how to build a database or code with R?
 Apply for a Digital Humanities Training Scholarship!
-Yale undergraduates, graduate students, and..."
+Yale undergraduates, graduate students, and...
 ---

 ### Training Scholarships for 2017